Cloudflare Tunnel with Docker

 When you are ready to update your cloudflared Docker image just make sure you update the cloudflared tag as in my example I version locked it.
 Here is the list of Docker tags.

 If you want to take this a step further you can also put Cloudflare Access in front of it too.
-If you want to know how to do that read my previous post Setting Up Cloudflare Access.
+If you want to know how to do that read my post Setting Up Cloudflare Access or my post Cloudflare Access IdP with Entra ID.

 An Easier Way